shantamcbain/comserv2/Comserv/root/Documentation/proxmox_integration.md

 ## Recent Changes

+### August 2024 - Debug Message Handling Fix

+Fixed an issue in the Proxmox controller where the `debug_msg` stash variable was being used inconsistently:

+1. Added type checking for the `debug_msg` stash variable
+2. Implemented conversion of string values to array references when needed
+3. Ensured consistent handling of debug messages throughout the controller
+4. Fixed potential errors when interacting with other controllers

+See the [changelog](changelog/2024-08-proxmox-debug-msg-fix.md) for more details.

 ### July 2024 - Syntax Error Fixes

 Fixed several syntax errors in the Proxmox controller file that were causing the application to fail: